KIT-Workflows/agentic-workflow-framework/README.md

 # QE Workflow Management System

 ## Overview
-This is a Quantum Engineering (QE) Workflow Management System that provides a web-based interface for managing and executing quantum engineering workflows.
+This is a Quantum ESPRESSO (QE) Workflow Management System that provides a web-based interface for managing and executing Quantum ESPRESSO workflows.
 The system uses a knowledge graph approach for workflow organization and includes both backend and frontend components.

 ## Showcase Videos